 Resource Selection & Conflicts

 member, role, topic, project, and condition.
-To change any of these, you must destroy and recreate the resource.
+You must recreate the resource to change any of these.